 Figure 1 shows the topology of an Active/Standby pair of ASR routers used in a SIP trunk deployment between a Cisco Unified Communications Manager (CUCM) and a service provider (SP) SIP trunk for PSTN access.

+Note: The Gig0/2 interface used for checkpointing traffic, should be connected via a switch and not directly connected

-Step 1: Disable software redundancy
+Step 1: Disable inbox and software redundancy

 1. Change the redundancy mode to “none”